 The benefits of attending a long-term treatment program are endless and effective.
 After an inpatient or residential program, you can continue care with an outpatient or intensive outpatient program.
-These programs typically last around 6 – 9 weeks, however, you will only need to attend groups for 1 – 3 days a week.
+These programs typically last around six to nine weeks.
+However, you will only need to attend groups for one to three days a week.

-At the same time, you will be encouraged to attend outside meetings such as Narcotics Anonymous or Alcoholics Anonymous to work towards maintaining your sobriety.
+At the same time, you will be encouraged to attend outside meetings such as Narcotics Anonymous or Alcoholics Anonymous to work toward maintaining your sobriety.

 How Dangerous is Cocaine?

 Cocaine is more dangerous than you might think.
-Since the use of cocaine is often affiliated with people of high social status, the negative effects of cocaine can often be misconstrued.
+Since the use of cocaine is often affiliated with people of high social status, the negative effects can often be misconstrued.

 Long-term use of cocaine can lead to damaging effects on the body as well as the brain.